cqlcorp/terra-front-s3/README.md

 3. Run `terraform plan` to verify the current configuration
 4. Run `terraform apply` to provision the infrastructure

-You will need the access key and secret key for an IAM User who effectively has global access to all actions on your AWS accout.
-I
+You will need the access key and secret key for an IAM User who effectively has global access to all actions on your AWS account.

 #### Rollback
 Terraform does not roll back provisioned resources in the event of failure.
 If the script fails for whatever reason - run `terraform destroy` to remove any resources.